GENERAL

 By Shinkansen via Tokyo Station and then to the Izu Islands

-From Takeshiba port, there are direct boat services to eight of the nine islands of the Izu archipelago.
-The cost depends on the destination, time of year, type of ship, and type of seats.
-To Oshima, Toshima, Niijima, Shikinejima, and Kozushima, you can choose between jet boats or large boats.
-Only large boats operate to Miyakejima, Mikurajima, and Hachijojima.
-If you want to go to Aogashima, you need to get off at Hachijojima and then travel by boat or helicopter.
-For more detailed information on transportation costs from Takeshiba Passenger Boat Terminal to each island, please see this access page.
+From Takeshiba Port, there are direct boats to eight of the nine islands in the Izu archipelago.
+The cost varies depending on your destination, the time of year, the type of boat, and the seat class.
+For Oshima, Toshima, Niijima, Shikinejima, and Kozushima, you can choose between jet boats or large boats.
+To Miyakejima, Mikurajima, and Hachijojima, only large boats operate.
+To reach Aogashima, take a boat to Hachijojima, then continue by boat or helicopter.

 *If you use the JR RAIL PASS to Tokyo Station, you will not be charged for the Shinkansen.